Why do I write?

 I have found having and committing to a hobby relies heavily on the basis that it will also offer financial gain.
 In that context I feel less ‘guilt’ about ‘wasting my time’ as the hobby is like an investment.
 Thinking about a passion in this way, something that is supposed to be fun, enjoyed but also something that occasionally I find myself forcing myself to do, brings about complex feelings.

 I love writing.
 It’s a labour of love.
-There are countless reasons for why it makes me happy.
+There are so many reasons it makes me happy.
 And I am fortunate to have a space to write and call my own.
-But sometimes I am urging myself to write - whether it be a journal entry or a (probably unsuccessful) magazine pitch, and while I do, I constantly question… why am I doing this?
-I’ll leave off with George Orwell’s musing on writers, that is far more eloquent than my own, “at the very bottom of their motives there lies a mystery”.
+But sometimes I do urge myself to write, almost against my will - whether it be a journal entry or a magazine pitch - and while I do, I constantly question… why am I doing this?
+I’ll finish my musing on writing with one of George Orwell’s, “at the very bottom of [writers’] motives, there lies a mystery.”